ChandramohanG/IAC/README.md

      for the opened session.

 2. Projet1_STAGEEnvironment.ps1  - Sample file contains an Infrastructure with 1 Virtual Network, 2 SubNets, 2 VM's with IIS,
-   1 SQL Server
+   1 SQL Server.

+   Note: 2 Login prompts will be prompted.

+         1. Login to Azure with your credentials
+         2. Login Information for the VM's

-3. InfraDiagram - Diagram of the sample
+3. InfraDiagram - Diagram of the sample.